 #4.
 Goals and Performance

-To write great SEO-driven content, you also must understand why you’re doing it in the first place, and you must answer this from the user perspective.
+To write great SEO-driven content, you also must understand the goal of your content from a user perspective.

 What is your content doing for your users?
 How is it helping them, specifically?
 Remember, your first objective is to engage readers.
 The better you do it, the greater the chance that Google will want to include your content high in SERP.